zainpay/zainpay-nodejs-sdk/README.md

     ```

 ### 2. Create Virtual Account
-Every virtual account most be tied to a zainbox.
+- Every virtual account most be tied to a zainbox.
 See the doc for creating an instance of a zainbox.
-To create a virtual account POST the json payload below.

 ```js
   const reponse = await Zainpay({